Germinari1/transformers/README.md

 # transformers
-A simple implementation of the transformer architecture (deep learning)
+A simple implementation of the transformer architecture